ekamperi/ekamperi.github.io/_posts/2020-08-21-benford-law-covid19-conspiracy-theories.md

 tags: ['covid-19', 'mathematics', 'statistics']
 ---

-How do we know if a list of numbers is made up or has come up in a "natural" way?
+How can we know if a list of numbers is made up or has come up in a "natural" way?

-This question may sound indifferent at first, but it has several applications.
+This question may sound distant at first, but it has several applications.
 In the 2016 film, "The Accountant", Ben Affleck's character uses Benford's law, which we'll talk about today, to expose fraud in a robotics company.
 In particular, he notes that the digit "3" appears more often than expected in some financial numerical data.